Gina-Frankel/CV/README.md

 - **Daily Supply Teaching** -
 The role required teaching and managing a class of unfamiliar children.
 It involved being able to quickly asses and understand the learning and behaviour support that each child needed, and to be able to respond to unanticipated situations such as a teacher not leaving a learning plan.

-- **Long Term Roles**
+- **Long Term Roles** -
   I worked in various different schools, as a nursery teacher, year 3 teacher and an intervention teacher.
   These roles involved a cycle of planning and evaluation.
 It involved communication with other teachers, management and parents, and the management of teaching assistants.
+For more information about my roles please see my [LinkedIn](https://www.ginafrankel.com/) profile.

 ## Interests